josephshobin/uniform/README.md

 By default, the `assembly` task creates a fat JAR of your project with all its dependencies.
 In the past, split JARs have only been possible using `assemblyPackageDependency` and `assemblyOption` (see [sbt-assembly: Splitting your project and deps JARs](https://github.com/sbt/sbt-assembly#splitting-your-project-and-deps-jars)).
-As of version 1.13.0 (December 2016), `uniform-assembly` supports a convenience option for `uniformAssemblySettings` (see [UniformAssemblyPlugin.scala](https://github.com/CommBank/uniform/blob/master/uniform-assembly/src/main/scala/au/com/cba/omnia/uniform/assembly/UniformAssemblyPlugin.scala) for details):
+As of version 1.13.0 (December 2016), `uniform-assembly` supports a convenience option for doing this with `uniformAssemblySettings`
+(see [UniformAssemblyPlugin.scala](https://github.com/CommBank/uniform/blob/master/uniform-assembly/src/main/scala/au/com/cba/omnia/uniform/assembly/UniformAssemblyPlugin.scala) for details):